AmmoCan/on-point/README.md

 This panel allows you to modify the sites identity, which consists of: logo, site title, site tagline/description and site icon.

 * Logo - Add a logo to be displayed in the top left corner.
 You will be asked to crop the logo to 49px x 49px.
-If you don't provide a logo, the first letter of your site title will be used.
+If you don't provide a logo, the first letter of your site's title will be used.
 * Site Title - Add a site title to be displayed in the top right corner.
-If a logo isn't provided, the first letter of this title will be used.
+If a logo isn't provided, the first letter of this title will be used for the logo.
 * Site Tagline/Description - Add a site tagline/description.
 This is used by the Open Graph protocol and is displayed in the footer.
 * Site Icon - Add a site icon, which will need to be 512px x 512px.
 This is used for your favicon and for mobile devices.